Take note, give vote: ABVP activists offer students cash for their vote

-On Wednesday and Thursday, mid-day caught ABVP members approaching students at Pune University and offering them Rs 500 if they voted for a particular candidate; when asked why, they replied they were paying the boys for their participation in a survey.
-University officials claim they know nothing of the activity and will only take action if a complaint is received
+Mid-day catches ABVP members approaching students at Pune University and offering them Rs 500 if they voted for a particular candidate; when asked why, they replied they were paying for their participation in a survey

 It appears to be a season of controversies.
 After NCP supremo Sharad Pawar asked people to vote twice and MNS chief Raj Thackeray asked people to take money from Congress leaders and not vote for them, it's time for the Akhil Bhartiya Vidyarthi Parishad (ABVP) — the students' wing of the Bharatiya Janata Party — to create a scandal of its own.